janboone/applied-economics/source/source/installing.rst

   are lots of introductions to emacs on the web.
 Just google something like "emacs tutorial" and you can choose your favourite one.
 If you are wondering which emacs to install for your operating system, this page may help: which-emacs_.
-Personally, I use emacs.
+Personally, I use emacs with `scimax <https://github.com/jkitchin/scimax>`_.
 But there are lots of people who prefer:
 * vi_ as editor.
 Most people install vim_.
 Also here there are lots of tutorials on the web.

 .. _music: https://www.youtube.com/watch?v=kijpcUv-b8M
 .. _Latex: http://latex-project.org/ftp.html
 .. _Pandoc: http://pandoc.org/installing.html